-The student submits a written letter of appeal in accordance with the appeals process and the Financial Aid Appeals Committee grants the appeal.
+- The student submits a written letter of appeal in accordance with the appeals process and the Financial Aid Appeals Committee grants the appeal.
 The student is placed on financial aid probation for one semester and is allowed to maintain their aid eligibility.
-SAP will be reviewed at the end of that semester; or

-- The student attends Hood College during the suspension semester, pays for tuition and fees without the help of student aid and does well enough in the coursework to satisfy all the satisfactory academic progress standards.
-The student must notify the Office of Financial Aid if they are planning to attend Hood College without the assistance of financial aid; or - The student may attend summer school to eliminate the deficiency in credits or G.P.A.
+SAP will be reviewed at the end of that semester; or - The student attends Hood College during the suspension semester, pays for tuition and fees without the help of student aid and does well enough in the coursework to satisfy all the satisfactory academic progress standards.
+The student must notify the Office of Financial Aid if they are planning to attend Hood College without the assistance of financial aid; or - The student may enroll in summer courses to eliminate the deficiency in credits or G.P.A.
 The student must notify the Office of Financial Aid if they are planning to take classes during the summer to eliminate the deficiency.
+Students can only take classes at Hood

-Students cannot take classes at another institution to resolve a G.P.A deficiency.
-Classes must be taken at Hood College.
+College and cannot take classes at another institution to resolve a G.P.A deficiency.